Kruja, Albania: The Ultimate Travel Guide 2025

 Alternative Rail Options

-For those interested in experiencing Albania’s rail system, trains operate between certain cities, including routes from Tirana to Durrës.
-However, these services are infrequent and may not be the most efficient means of reaching Krujë.
-It’s advisable to check current schedules and routes before planning travel by train.
+For those interested in experiencing Albania's rail system, trains operate between certain cities, including routes from Tirana to Durrës.
+However, these services are infrequent and may not be the most efficient means of reaching Kruja.
+It's advisable to check current schedules and routes before planning travel by train.

-Getting to Krujë by Car
+Getting to Kruja by Car

 Driving Directions